How the PropertyIQ Score Works: A Transparent Look at Our Demand Signal Model

 What the Score Measures

-The PropertyIQ Score answers one question: is this market experiencing stronger or weaker buyer demand than its state average?
+The PropertyIQ Score answers one question: is this market positioned to outperform or underperform its state over the next three years?

 This is intentionally narrow.
 We are not trying to predict whether home prices will go up nationwide (that is beta — everyone gets it right).
-We are measuring which specific markets within a state are outperforming their peers right now (that is alpha — the insight worth paying for).
+We are measuring which specific markets are set to outperform their state peers (that is alpha — the insight worth paying for).

 The Formula